sib-swiss/containers-introduction-training/docs/course_material/dockerfiles.md

     daterange.py --date 20220226
     ```

-What we can also do now more easily, is instead of starting an interactive session with `/bin/bash` is running the script non-interactively:
+Instead of starting an interactive session with `/bin/bash` we can now more easily run the script non-interactively:

 ```sh
 docker run --rm own_script daterange.py --date 20220226